 All faculty, staff, students and visitors must assess themselves daily for COVID-19 symptoms prior to accessing campus.
-COVID-19 symptoms are Similar to other respiratory illnesses including flu and common cold.
+COVID-19 symptoms are similar to other respiratory illnesses including flu and common cold.
 They include:

-- Fever
+- Fever or chills

-- Chills
+- Loss of appetite

 - Cough

-- Shortness of breath
+- Difficulty breathing

 - Sore throat

-- Stuffy or runny nose
+- Nausea or vomiting

-- Loss of sense of
+- Loss of sense of smell or taste

-smell

 - Headache

-- Muscle aches
+- Body aches

-- Fatigue
+- Extreme Fatigue

-- Loss of appetite